crillab/metrics/docs/md/wallet.md

 )
 ```

-To draw a scatter-plot, we need to specify the experiment-wares in x-axis and y-axis: `xp_ware_x` and `xp_ware_y`.
-By default, the scatter plot draw its graphic by using the `cpu_time` of results: the user is free to change this behaviour by replacing the `cdf_col` parameter.
+To draw a scatter-plot, we need to specify the experiment-wares on the x-axis and tge y-axis: `xp_ware_x` and `xp_ware_y`.
+By default, the scatter plot draw its graphic by using the `cpu_time` of results: you are free to change this behaviour by replacing the `cdf_col` parameter.

 > A full example of a static scatter-plot is given in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/static_scatter_and_output.ipynb).